 Ginger has been used for centuries to treat ailments, but a recent study showed that Ginger has anti-inflammatory properties that help reduce inflammation.
 Ginger is usually used in tea or used as an ingredient in vegetable juices.

-Before making any change to your diet or activity levels, make an appointment with a physician and discuss a specific plan for you.
+Before making any change to your diet or activity levels, Schedule online with a physician and discuss a specific plan for you.
 Arthritis is a common condition that affects about 1 in 5 U.S adults.
 If you are suffering from arthritis pain, contact an IBJI physician for expert treatment.

 *This content is for information only and is not intended to replace the diagnosis, treatment, or medical advice from your treating healthcare professionals.
 The content does not provide medical advice, does not constitute the practice of medicine or other healthcare professional services, and does not create a doctor-patient relationship.
 You should not rely on this information as a substitute, nor does it replace professional medical advice, diagnosis, or treatment.
 If you have concerns or questions, seek the advice of your healthcare professionals.
 If you think you may have a medical emergency, call your doctor or 911 immediately.
 Do not rely on electronic communications or communicate through this website for immediate, urgent medical needs.
 This website is not designed to facilitate medical emergencies.
 The use of the information is at the reader’s own risk.
 The links are provided for information and convenience only.
 We cannot accept responsibility for the sites linked or the information found here.
 A link does not imply an endorsement of a site.